 No college football coach has dominated the modern era like Nick Saban, who has been head coach of the Alabama Crimson Tide since 2007.

-During his 10-year run with the program, Saban has led Alabama to four national championship titles and five national championship appearances.
+During his 11-year run with the program, Saban has led Alabama to five national championship titles and six national championship appearances.

 With the Crimson Tide’s victory in the 2016 College Football Playoff National Championship, Saban became joined former Alabama legend Paul “Bear” Bryant as the only coaches in the poll era to win five national championships.
 He is one of just three coaches to win three national championships in a four-year span and is only the second coach to win four titles in seven years, joining Notre Dame’s Frank Leahy.